 During the injection, local anesthetic is applied to the sacroiliac joint.
 This numbs the nerves in area surrounding the SI joint and allows the physician to target the source of pain.
 In addition, subsequent corticosteroid injections may be used to reduce inflammation of the SI joint and to help relieve symptoms of sacroiliac joint dysfunction.

 Every vertebra in your spine has a facet joint, which helps limit rotational movement.
 Over time, these joints can deteriorate and may result in moderate to severe pain.
 Advanced Pain Care offers cervical & lumbar facet joint injections for the management and diagnosis of pain associated with damaged or degenerated facet joints.

 At Advanced Pain Care, we offer radiofrequency ablation to treat chronic back pain associated with the medial branch nerves.
 Visit our treatment page for more information on radiofrequency abalation.

 The sympathetic nerves are a network of nerves which spread across the spine.
 The sympathetic nerves control numerous unconscious functions including blood flow, sweating and even digestion.
 It is thought that these nerves may be associated with pain disorders that have lingering symptoms, such as phantom pain.
 Sympathetic nerve blocks effectively target the source of pain and help provide insight for future treatments.

-We offer a wide range of interventional pain management treatment options in Austin, Round Rock, Cedar Park and Waco.
+Advanced Pain Care offers a wide range of interventional pain management treatment options in Austin, Round Rock, Cedar Park and Waco.
 One of our doctors can discuss treatment options following a consultation.
-Call (512) 244-4272 or make an appointment online to find out if interventional pain management is right for you.
+Call us at 512- 244-4272 or make an appointment online to find out if interventional pain management is right for you.